Shelex/cypress-allure-plugin/README.md

 -   attachment(name: string, content: Buffer | string, type: ContentType)
 -   testAttachment(name: string, content: Buffer | string, type: ContentType)
 -   step(name: string, isParent: boolean)

-## Screenshots

-Screenshots are attached automatically, for other type of content use `testAttachment` (for current test) or `attachment` (for current executable)

-## Examples

-See [cypress-allure-plugin-example](https://github.com/Shelex/cypress-allure-plugin-example) project, which is already configured to use this plugin.

 ## Credits